 All questions regarding the pre-application review process should be directed to Historic Zoning Commission staff at 865-215-3795.
-Design guidelines can be viewed on the Knoxville-Knox County Planning website (http://www.knoxplanning.org/historic).
+Design guidelines can be viewed on the Knoxville-Knox County Planning website at: knoxplanning.org/historic

-NOTE: Please be advised that a staff member from MPC may take further photographs of your property for the HZC pre-application review meeting.
+Please be advised that Planning staff may take further photographs of your property for the HZC pre-application review meeting.